Updated 08.12.2025

 • data saved in the Kanta Services

-1. Improve data security and the data protection of individuals.
+• Improve data security and the protection of individuals’ privacy.

-2. Speed up and streamline the utilisation of social welfare and health care data resources.
+• Accelerate and streamline the use of health and social data resources.

-Legitimate purposes for the secondary use of social and health data will depend on what type of data is being used.
+The lawful purposes for the secondary use of health and social data depend on the type of data being used.

 Individual-level material